Introduction

 So, a wild rabbit’s diet is boringly uncomplicated, but precisely what it needs for a healthy life.
 Hence, they could live for around ten years on that essential diet.
 However, a wild rabbit’s average lifespan is only three years, mainly because of disease and its predators.
 Now, we have given the wild European rabbits just what they need to have a long, healthy life.
 Waved the magic wand of selective breeding to alter their appearance, and hey presto, we have our pet rabbits.

 But all that has changed is their outward appearance.
 Hence, our pet’s dietary needs are precisely the same as its wild ancestors!
-So why when owning a rabbit do we then complicate a simple thing like feeding, and shorten their lives again?
-The answer to that question is because we are human, with a digestion, able to cope with a wide variety of foods.
-Whereas, a rabbit is a finely tuned machine designed to run on raw fibre.
+So why when owning a rabbit do we then complicate a simple thing like feeding and shorten their lives again?
+The answer is because we are human, with a digestion, able to cope with a wide variety of foods.
+Whereas, a rabbit is one of nature’s athletes that runs on raw fibre.

 Unfortunately, feeding our bunnies the diet of their wild ancestors is totally impractical.
 However, the recommended diet of hay and water with a small handful of leafy greens and a few nuggets daily.
 Is correct, even if it appears to be vague.
 But rabbits, like humans, are individuals and their diets need balancing separately.
 So let’s explore feeding rabbits in a little more depth.